holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

 3. Gossip SHOULD prioritize the synchronization of data that is more likely to be in demand; for many common application scenarios, this means that more recently published data should be synchronized sooner and more frequently.
 4. Gossip SHOULD dynamically adapt to changing realities of authority coverage for all basis hashes by communicating individual peer coverage regularly, allowing nodes with sufficient excess capacity to assume greater coverage to compensate for regions with poor coverage, either because peers go offline or their excess capacity is limited.

-We have developed a hybrid gossip implementation that separates DHT transforms into "recent" and "historical", with recent gossip using a Bloom filter and historical gossip using a novel "quantized gossip" algorithm that efficiently shards and redistributes data as nodes come and go on the network.
+We have developed a hybrid gossip implementation that separates DHT operations into "recent" and "historical", with recent gossip using a Bloom filter and historical gossip using a novel "quantized gossip" algorithm that efficiently shards and redistributes data as nodes come and go on the network.
 While the full description of that implementation is beyond the scope of this document, we will document the messages that nodes pass:

 * `Initiate`: Propose a gossip round, specifying one or more arcs of the location space for which the initiator is an authority.